 We can not justifiably get away with saying “I’m only human”, or “The devil made me do it”, because God will not allow the devil to tempt us beyond our capacity.
 When we are tempted, there is always a way out.
 Sometimes that way out is by avoiding tempting scenarios instead of walking right into them, but one way or the other, there is always an alternative.
 Again, Satan has no power over us other than what we give him.

-1 John 4:4 – You, dear children, are from God and have overcome them, because the one who is in you is greater than the one who is in the world.
+1 John 4:4 – You, dear children, are from God and have overcome them (referring to a spirit of an antichrist), because the one who is in you is greater than the one who is in the world.

 It is assuring to know that God is on our side in this fight against temptation.
 The same power that rose Jesus from the dead is alive in us and wants to keep us from the enemies devices.